 - Select Use a custom port and set the port to 5800.

 We no longer support older versions of inFlow On-Premise.
-To be eligible for the latest updates, you can renew your maintenance plan by following the steps here.
+To be eligible for the latest updates, you can renew your support plan by following the steps here.

 Clean up and reinstall